MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 Actual returns are likely to vary for individual customers.
 However, the tables in the Forrester study can capture your organization's financial data for validation and business justification.

 Understand that your initial business justification is a directional estimate that can help to drive strategic alignment.
-Your organization can create transparency between the cloud strategy team and other stakeholders by affirming that this justification can change significantly throughout planning activities.
+You can create transparency between your cloud strategy team and other stakeholders by affirming that the business justification might change significantly during planning stages.
 Look for consensus that there's enough value to gather inventory and develop a plan, as described in [Azure Virtual Desktop planning](./plan.md).
 After your digital estate is cataloged and assessed, you can refine your business case and present clear plans for financial returns.

 ## Approach: Azure Virtual Desktop refactor and modernization